Federal, Queensland: Education

 Federal State School is a government primary (Prep-6) school for boys and girls at 40 Middle Creek Road (26.3929°S 152.7943°E).
 In 2018, the school had an enrolment of 89 students with 11 teachers (7 full-time equivalent) and 7 non-teaching staff (4 full-time equivalent).

-There is no secondary school in Federal.
-The nearest secondary school is Noosa District State High School which has its junior campus at neighbouring Pomona to the north-east and its senior campus at Cooroy to the east.
+There are no secondary schools in Federal.
+The nearest government secondary school is Noosa District State High School which has its junior campus at neighbouring Pomona to the north-east and its senior campus at Cooroy to the east.

 Amenities

 The Shire of Noosa operates a mobile library on a weekly schedule at the Federal State School during the school terms.

 Social life centres on the Federal Memorial Hall on 2 Skyring Road (Old Bruce Highway, 26.3891°S 152.7941°E).

 Economy

 There are a number of homesteads in the locality: